 After spending eight years selling fine wines in New York City, I needed a change.
 I thought back to how much I enjoyed working in the bagel shops, and I decided to try to open my first business.

+In 1989, we would open Monroe Bagels & Deli in Monroe, New York.
+For 18 plus years we would serve this community.
+We grew and grew and at times the store was literally too busy.
+One holiday I actually was there for 40 straight hours filling orders.
 It was also here that we learned what it meant to be a true community business, a place where we could give so much and always be supported in return.
 I am proud of our 30 year history of helping neighbors.

 In 2006 a competitor made a surprise offer to buy our shop and we accepted.
 In 2010 we decided to revisit our dream of a New England bagel store and we opened Big Dave’s in the beautiful Mount Washington Valley in New Hampshire.